Massahgenesis/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1. The program that will assign a random number to the variable n each time it is executed.
 2. The program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 3. The program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 4. The program that prints the alphabet in lowercase, followed by a new line.
+5. The program that prints all single digit numbers of base 10 starting from 0, followed by a new line.